-Can I take my exam at an international PSI testing center, outside of the United States?
+Can I take my exam at an international Prometric testing center, outside of the United States?
 How do I schedule this?

-Yes, you can take an exam at an international PSI testing center, if the BMSC exam is available at that location.
-Contact customer service for more information at 1-855-CALL-DH1 or customer@decisionhealth.com.
-There is an additional international seat fee that applies in addition to the exam fee.
-Once the location for the testing center is confirmed and the payment for the exam registration and international seat fee has been processed, BMSC will contact PSI to schedule the exam at the international PSI testing center.
+Yes, you can take an exam at an international Prometric testing center, if the BMSC exam is available at that location.
+Contact customer service for more information at 1-855-CALL-DH1 or customer@ decisionhealth.com.